NQCD/NQCDynamics.jl/docs/src/atoms.md

 ```

 AtomsIO also provides `load_system` and `load_trajectory` which can be converted to the
-NQCDynamics format as above to initialize simulations.
+NQCDynamics format as above to initialise simulations.
 Refer to [AtomsIO](https://mfherbst.github.io/AtomsIO.jl/stable/) for more information.